andreabassi78/Vpython_Applications/README.md

 ## Requirements
-You can run the scripts (.py) from the IDE/console after installing vpython:
+You can run the scripts (.py) from the IDE/console after installing [vpython]:

     pip install vpython